raneomik/WatchdogBundle/README.md

 ### WatchdogHandlerInterface and WatchdogWoofCheckEvent

 This bundle also provides the `Raneomik\WatchdogBundle\Handler\WatchdogHandlerInterface` interface with `processWoof(array $parameters = [])` method, for more complex processes.
-It works with the `WatchdogSubscriber` subscribed to `WatchdogWoofCheckEvent`.
+It works with the `WatchdogEventSubscriber` subscribed to `WatchdogWoofCheckEvent`.

 Anywhere you wish to check if it `isWoofTime`, dispatch a `new WatchdogWoofCheckEvent($parameters)`, and if it `isWoofTime`, it will trigger all `WatchdogHandlerInterface`s